TheBerkin/cursed_phone/README.md

 ### Move the built executable

 If you'll be running this as a service, move the built executable (found in `/target/release`) to the project's root directory before use.

+## Running

+By default the Engine will use the configuration file `cursed_phone.conf` in the current working directory, but the file location can be overridden with the `CURSED_CONFIG_PATH` environment variable.